Suspense

 “Radio’s Outstanding Theatre of Thrills!”

-True crime, detective stories, thrillers, tales of mystery and suspense were its stock in trade, and over its long run, it attracted some of the best directors and actors available, including Orson Welles, Peter Lorre, Agnes Moorehead, William Conrad, Charles Laughton, Jack Benny, Ethel Merman, Vincent Price, Joseph Cotton and others.
-It even managed to present a few private eye tales, most notably “The Khandi Tooth Caper,” the only “real” sequel to Dashiell Hammett’s The Maltese Falcon.
+True crime, detective stories, thrillers, tales of mystery and suspense were its stock in trade, and over its long run, it attracted some of the best directors and actors available, including Orson Welles, Peter Lorre, Agnes Moorehead, William Conrad, Cary Grant, Charles Laughton, Joan Crawford, Jack Benny, Ethel Merman, Vincent Price, Joseph Cotton, and Edward G. Robinson.

-The show was such a success that it was later developed for television, starting in 1949, and broadcast live from New York.
+And naturally the radio show was later developed for television, starting in 1949, and broadcast live from New York.
 It was also quite popular — it ran for five years, and lasted 260 episodes.
 Because it was filmed live, there are few surviving copies, but those that do exist were salvaged from Kinescopes filmed off a live TV monitor in the studio.

 RADIO